Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 Just because 50% is the default threshold *does not mean* it is the best one for our task.

-Here, we will test many potential classification thresholds, and plot the Precision, Recall & F1-Score, and find an optimal solution!
+Here, I tested many potential classification thresholds, and plotted the Precision, Recall & F1-Score, and found an optimal solution!

 <br>
 ```python